-20 Phrases That Sound Supportive But Are Actually Condescending
+20 Phrases That Sound Supportive, But Are Actually Condescending

 In our attempts to be supportive, we sometimes say things that can come across as patronising or dismissive, despite our best intentions.